khaledsAlshibani/khaledsAlshibani/README.md

 # Hi there👋, I'm Khaled Alshibani.

-I am a full-stack developer building user-friendly web applications using modern frameworks and work with APIs and databases on the backend.
+I am web developer with a strong front end background and growing full stack experience, building user-friendly web applications using modern frameworks and work with APIs and databases on the backend.
 I focus on performance, accessibility, clean code, testability, and clear documentation, while continuously learning and improving through real projects.

 I also have experience in UI design with Figma and graphic design using Adobe Illustrator and Photoshop.